Home improvement image, possibly illustrating renovation or remodeling work being done in a residential setting.

 Veterans and experienced service members further enjoy access to a unique range of home improvement grants.
 Each grant has its own purpose and qualification requirements.
 Qualified readers are encouraged to contact their regional Department of Veterans Affairs (VA) office for more information.

-To be eligible to receive either an SAH or SHA grant, you must:
+To be eligible for an SHA grant, you must:

 • Own or will own your home